 Problem Statement: The Department recognizes the pet food market has changed from when these regulations were originally adopted.
-Today, both producers and customers desire to sell and have access to a wider variety of options.
-Therefore, the Department proposes adding guidelines to the regulations permitting producers to use the terms human grade and natural.
-This Amendment is necessary to keep current with the changing pet food market, to provide clarity and consistency for the industry and consumers, and to ensure the quality and safety of processed pet food.
-The Department proposes incorporation by reference of a chapter in the AAFCO Labeling Guide which provides producers and consumers further guidance on labeling.
-In addition to the labeling sections noted above, existing regulations include unclear language related to a prohibition on labeling processed pet food; specifically, the existing regulations include the ambiguous phrase "or any similar terms" as related to the prohibited terms "fit for human food" or "fit for human consumption."
-The Department does not intend to permit a producer to state or imply processed pet food is "human edible;" however, it proposes deleting this section's prohibitions on use of "fit for human food," "fit for human consumption," and "any similar terms" to harmonize it with the addition of the human grade labeling language.
+Today both producers and customers desire to sell and have access to a wider variety of options.
+Therefore, the Department proposes amending the regulations to permit producers to use the terms "human grade" and "natural" in labeling.
+This amendment change is necessary to keep in step with the changing pet food market, to provide clarity and consistency for the industry and consumers, and to ensure the quality and safety of processed pet food.
+In addition to the labeling sections noted above, existing regulations include unclear language related to a prohibition on labeling processed pet food.
+Specifically, the existing regulations include the ambiguous phrase "or any similar terms" as related to the prohibited terms "fit for human food" or "fit for human consumption."
+The Department does not intend to permit a producer to state or imply processed pet food is meant to be eaten by a human; however, it proposes deleting this section's prohibitions on use of "fit for human food," fit for human consumption," and "any similar terms" to harmonize it with the addition of the human grade labeling language.
 Of note, the proposed amendment permitting using of the term human grade includes limitations and prohibitions, which would prohibit a producer from stating or implying its food is anything other than pet food.

 Finally, during the process of reviewing and updating the regulations, the Department found one additional area that would benefit from clarification.
-Specifically, the licensing regulations express the licensing fees differently than the Health and Safety Code.
+Specifically, the licensing regulations express the licensing fees are different than the Health and Safety Code 113065.